- Legal residents of Delaware.

-- Loan forgiveness provision at a rate of two years of employment as a licensed speech-language pathologist in a Delaware public school or by a contracted provider of a Birth to 3 Early Intervention System program serving infants and toddlers for one year of loan.
+- Loan forgiveness provision at a rate of one year of teaching in a Delaware public school for one year of loan.

 - The priority deadline to receive all application materials is 4:30 p.m. on Thursday, March 21, 2013.